victor-am/fork-fvtt-cyberpunk-red-core/README.md

 For your first contribution, please make sure it is aligned with something in Trello first.
 If you have other things in mind, bring them in up Discord and see what the team thinks.
 More seasoned and regular contributors will get additional permissions in Trello to help steer and guide the project.

 Setting up your environment is covered in [CONTRIBUTING.md](https://gitlab.com/JasonAlanTerry/fvtt-cyberpunk-red-core/-/blob/dev/CONTRIBUTING.md) now.

+### Updating CSS!
+IMPORTANT!

+We are using less files, and gulp to manage our project CSS.

+`DO NOT PUT CSS INTO MAIN.CSS!
+EVER!
+DON'T EVEN THINK ABOUT IT!`

+> run: `npm i` within the project directory to install gulp, gulp-cli and gulp-less locally as dev dependencies.

+> run: `npx gulp` to run the gulp command, this will also run watch, which will watch the project for changes.